-If you need to output to tape, many major video I/O device manufacturers offer free software to support tape delivery, such as AJA's VTR Xchange, Blackmagic Design's Media Express, and Matrox's Vetura.
-Download the application that works with your video I/O device and use the QuickTime export from Final Cut Pro X to lay back to tape.
+If you need to output to tape, many major video I/O device manufacturers offer free software to support tape delivery, such as AJA's VTR Xchange and Blackmagic Design's Media Express.
+Download the application that works with your video I/O device and use the exported file to lay back to tape.